madprops/airc/README.md

 Spam level gets decreased by 1 every second or so.

-Users get automatically unbanned after `spam_minutes` pass.
+Users get automatically unbanned after `spam_minutes` passed.

+Admins can ban and unban users manually:

+`!ban [nickname]`: Manually ban a user.

+`!unban [nickname]`: Manually unban a user.

+Restarting the bot unbans all users.